The Enemy Within: KPIs Which Are Not Your Friend

 Having a large number of social media followers may seem impressive, but doesn’t necessarily indicate the success of your social media marketing efforts.
 In some industries, such as the music business, this indicator is taken to reflect sales potential, but it is meaningless unless you know why those followers are there and what their tastes are.

 Followers can be bought, bot-generated or inactive, and they may not represent your target audience or engage with your content in any meaningful way.
 A smaller, but highly engaged and relevant following, is often more valuable than a large but uninterested or fake one.
+An alternative approach is to build some long-term collaborations with established influencers.
+However, this doesn’t fully resolve the performance measuring issue, so you’ll still have to spend some time understanding influencer KPIs.

 Page Views